Ph.D. Civil Engineering, 2016, Georgia Institute of Technology

 Sustainability is a product of our research.
 We are investigating 1) how we can utilize IoT technology to increase sustainability applications, and 2) how IoT technology can become more energy efficient.

-Dr. Aaron Costin is an assistant professor at the M.E.
+Dr. Aaron Costin is an associate professor at the M.E.
 Rinker, Sr. School of Construction Management at the University of Florida.
 He holds a Bachelor of Science (B.S.), Master of Science (M.S.), and Doctor of Philosophy (Ph.D.) in Civil Engineering from the Georgia Institute of Technology.
 Dr. Costin leads the Smart Construction Informatics (SCI) laboratory where they research emerging technologies and interoperability for the built environment.

 Recently, Dr. Aaron Costin and his team was awarded a $455k National Science Foundation (NSF) grant to support the research of the development a state-of-the-art Intelligent Jobsite using the Internet of Things (IoT), Artificial Intelligence (AI), and other recent innovations.
 The team is developing IoT-ACRES (IoT-Applied Construction Research and Education Services) system that is a central, interoperable hub that can incorporate a variety of heterogeneous sensors, technology, software, and AI to provide services for research and applications in the construction industry.
 He is also involved on another $2M project an academic researcher with the DOT Pooled Fund study “Building Information Modeling (BIM) for Bridges and Structures.”